ansible/ansible/lib/ansible/modules/cloud/azure/GUIDELINES.md

 ## Testing

-Following rules shoudl apply to tests:
+Following rules should apply to tests:
 - Do not create a separate test, add **azure_xx_facts** tests to **azure_xx** module tests
 - Do not create any additional instances of costly resources just to test facts - one is sufficient
 - Test all possible parameter combinations